ddvk/remarkable-hacks/README.md

 - [2.0.2.0](patches/2020/readme.md)
 - [1.8.1.1](patches/1811/readme.md)

+## Quick Doc
+- some menus to toggle swipes and bookmarks are in the "Share Menu" (rectangle with an arrow pointing out)
+- there is an exit button in the "Document Menu" (bottommost)
+- long press on a bookmark or upper corent to edit it
+- left & right button simultaneously to toggle zen mode
+- long press on the "toggle menu" (uppermost) to toggle zen mode zen mode:
+        - left/right toggles pen/eraser
+        - left/right long press to undo
+- home  & right button simultaneously to enter reading mode (use the shortcut for zen mode)
+- swipe down to toggle the menu
+- long press home button to show Recent Files
+- long press on a recent file that was deleted but not synced to restore it

 ## Known issues
 - bookmark position stays the same in landscape mode
 - numpad does not validate the input (0 = first page, > pagecount = last page)